 Mission & History:

 Portland Fruit Tree Project’s mission is to increase equitable access to healthful food and strengthen communities by empowering neighbors to share in the harvest and care of city-grown produce.

 What we accomplished in 2014:

 - Harvested 50,869 pounds of fruit that would have otherwise gone to waste, from 1312 trees at 143 sites throughout the city.

-- Registered more fruit trees to bring our total of registered fruit trees to 2,774 in Portland and 1,985 outside of Portland.
+- Registered more fruit trees to bring our total of registered fruit trees to over 3000 in Portland and over 2000 outside of Portland.

 - Managed four public orchards through our Community Orchards Program.

 - Cared for 251 registered fruit trees and provided intensive skills-trainings in organic fruit tree care to 46 Tree Care Team members, through our Tree Care Teams program.